pecuchet/ffmpeg_batch/README.md

 # ffmpeg_batch
 A bash script to batch convert all .mp4 and .mov videos in a folder at once.
 It converts to three HTML5 formats, .mp4, .webm and .ogv using ffmpeg.
+If the video is wider than 1280px, the script also converts a scaled .mp4 to 1280px for iPhone support.

 (Currently quite basic handling of options and conversion settings.)

 ## Usage